Walking trousers Buyer’s Guide

-Plenty of pockets are useful, but their sizes and locations will vary.
-A larger pocket is ideal for storing a map, as long as you can still access it while wearing a rucksack hip-belt.
-And zipped pockets are good for extra security.
+Having plenty of pockets can be useful, but their sizes and locations will dictate how you can use them.
+A larger pocket can be ideal for storing a map but make sure you can access it while wearing a rucksack.
+It’s worth checking for pockets with zips as these are good for extra security.

-Consider the conditions you’ll be walking in.
-In hotter climates your main concern will be breathable, lightweight fabric that draws moisture away from your skin.
+Consider the weather conditions of where you’ll be walking.
+In hotter weather you need breathable, lightweight fabric that draws moisture away from your skin.
 If conditions are likely to be wet and windy, a water-resistant and windproof trouser is best.
 If you plan to walk in wintry terrain, a built-in gaiter will help keep the snow and water out.
+For the British weather, even in summertime, it’s best to choose a fast-drying fabric in case of rain showers.
+But for warmer days, lighter colours that reflect the sunlight, vents on the legs and mesh-lined pockets will help to keep you cool.